 In 1892, Hurst Home Insurance filed its Articles of Incorporation designating Millersburg, KY as its general office.
 Insurance was to be provided in the counties of Bourbon, Nicholas, Bath, Montgomery, Clark, Madison, Fayette, Jessamine, Scott and Harrison.

 As an assessment company, in the beginning the Company would wait for losses to occur and then assess the membership for their portion of each claim.
 In 1910 the statutes were amended to allow “advance assessments” in order to meet unexpected losses.
 In 1912 the Company wrote 4.5 million dollars of insurance coverage and maintained a reserve fund of $20,000.

 In 1927, the Company constructed an office building at 189 North Upper Street in Lexington, KY and relocated to this location.

 In August of 1978 the Board of Directors passed a resolution to authorize the Company to do business in all counties within the state of Kentucky.

-Since its founding in 1891, only six men have served as chief executive officer of the Company.
-The strong leadership of these men has seen the Company grow to writing five million dollars of premium and increasing its surplus to over twenty two million dollars.
+Since its founding in 1891, only seven men have served as chief executive officer of the Company.
+The strong leadership of these men has seen the Company grow to writing five million dollars of premium and increasing its surplus to over twenty-five million dollars.